Orange Oil

 for Hypertension!

-Glands inside the orange rind produce the oil.
-If you take your thumb and forefinger and pinch the orange peel you will see a spray of liquid that contains the oil.
+Glands inside the rind produce the oil.
+If you take your thumb and forefinger and pinch the peel you will see a spray of liquid that contains the oil.

 The best quality oil is said to be the cold pressed sort because the quality of steam distilled oil is inferior.